msoe-sisyphus-sd/msoe-sis-wiki/Architecture/Deployment.md

 * A custom domain is needed in order to enable https

 ### Google Cloud
 Gcloud setup was not terribly difficult due to extensive documentation.
-Service was deployed under Grace's person account for starting out, for free in keeping with Google's "Always Free" tier:
+Service was deployed under Grace's personal account for starting out, for free in keeping with Google's "Always Free" tier:
 * https://cloud.google.com/free/docs/gcp-free-tier

 Endpoint was exposed on